-At the service level, individual service areas and teams undertake public consultation.
-The Council has a consultation and engagement strategy, toolkit and web based portal to support this.
-During 2014/15 the Council, working with its partners, continued to facilitate the Disability Forum and Faith Forum to further improve opportunities for public consultation feedback to help set and test strategic direction.
+At service level, individual service areas and teams undertake public consultation.
+The Council has a consultation and engagement strategy, and action plan to support this.
+During 2015/16 the Council, working with its partners, continued to work to improve opportunities for public feedback through Connecting Communities events and through our Annual Customer Satisfaction Survey that help us to set and test strategic direction.

-The corporate agenda is communicated to staff through regular briefings for all staff from the Chief Executive, a "cascade" system and the staff magazine as well as through staff engagement in the service planning process.
+The corporate agenda is communicated to staff through regular briefings from the Chief Executive, a "cascade" system and the staff magazine as well as through staff engagement in the service planning process.
 Additional communication activities are also undertaken in relation to key projects such as shared services.